- Current students

-The Doctor of Computing aims to help computing professionals gain the knowledge and skills to contribute to New Zealand's knowledge economy.
-You'll explore in depth relevant issues in your specialist field of computing or your workplace.
+The Doctor of Computing aims to help computing professionals gain the knowledge and skills to contribute to New Zealand’s knowledge economy.
+You’ll explore in-depth, relevant issues in your specialist field of computing and/or your workplace.
 Investigate theoretical and practical issues in the computing profession and determine the appropriate responses.
-Your thesis must provide a significant and original contribution in relation to the field of computing.
+Your thesis must provide a significant and original contribution to the field of computing.

 - New Zealand’s first professional doctorate in computing